deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 installed on arch w/ hyprland-nvidiaᴬᵁᴿ w/ yay installed on debian w/ compiling from source

+tested on RPI 4B (waybar & swaync not working)

 note: might become outdated fast because of how indecisive i am sometimes (which is all the time btw) also adhd or something idfk im not diagnosed

 # required packages